Table of Contents

 1. Verification of CT Direction:

-Press the "P" button until the instantaneous active power (kW) is displayed for each phase L1, L2, and L3.
+Press the "P" button until the instantaneous active power (kW) is displayed for each of the phases L1, L2, and L3.

-The values should be positive (consumption meter) or negative (production meter) indicated by the "-" sign.
+The values must be positive (consumer meter) or negative (production meter) indicated by the "-" sign.

-Always verify the introduction meter with the site's inverters triggered to obtain positive values.
+Always check the introduction meter with the on-site inverters triggered to obtain positive values.
 Do not rely on the arrow indicated on the CT.

-If the displayed value is not in the correct direction, reverse the S1 and S2 wires of the phase.
+If the indicated value is not in the right direction, swap the S1 and S2 wires of the phase.

 screen334.png

-The meters (Slaves) are connected via an RS485 bus network to the gateway (Master) according to the diagram below.
+The meters (Slaves) are connected via an RS485 bus network to the gateway (Master) as shown in the diagram below.

 The bus connection requires careful and rigorous work.
-For new panels, it is recommended to do it in the workshop and to use a shielded cable of type U72 4 x 0.8mm2.
+For new panels, it is recommended to do this in the workshop and to use a type U72 shielded cable 4 x 0.8mm².

 How Did We Do?